Ardent messengers of peace and advocates of justice.

 Called like Francis of Assisi to live the Gospel in joyful servanthood among all people, the Sisters of St. Francis of Sylvania, Ohio, as messengers of peace, commit themselves to works that reverence human dignity, embrace the poor and marginalized, and respect the gift of all creation.

-The Leadership Team of the Sisters of St. Francis of Sylvania, Ohio is elected by the members of the Congregation every four years – in normal times.
-The 2016-2020 Leadership Team remained in office for an additional year, due to COVID-19 preventing the gathering of the Sisters.
-The current Leadership Team is made up of four members who were installed in the office on May 9, 2021.
+The Leadership Team of the Sisters of St. Francis of Sylvania, Ohio is elected by the members of the Congregation every four years.
+The current Leadership Team is made up of these four members who began their term on May 9, 2021.

 2021-2025 Leadership Team